PorkodiVenkatesh/UpskillingSession/NOV24/Problems.md

 e -> 2
 o -> 1
 ```
-8. Replace A with @ and revere the string
+8. Replace A with @ and reverse the string

 ```
 Input:  apple